phrutis/Passphrases/README.md

 Only the organizers of the challenge can decrypt this key and pay you a 50% from balance<hr>

 Can you sell me the full version of the program?</br>
-No, the program is not for sale.</br>
+No, the program is not for sale.<hr>
-It doesn't make sense to sell the goose that lays the golden eggs.<hr>

 What guarantees are there that you will pay me 50% when I find the private key?</br>
 If you have found several addresses, start small and build up.</br>